mharrell/Boilerplate/README.md

 ### To run Selenium/WedbriverIO/Mochafront end tests:
-cd into the 'Front' directory. run 'wdio' to run sample tests.
+cd into the 'Front' directory.
+Run 'wdio' to run sample tests.
 One test will fail.

 ### To see report for front end testing: